 Choose seven History courses.
 Of the seven courses, five courses must be upper-level History courses.
-The remaining two courses may be either upper-level courses, cross-listed courses, approved Classic courses, or survey courses.
+The remaining two courses may be either upper-level courses, approved cross-listed courses, approved Classic courses, or survey courses.
 Students may also take up to 3 credits of an internship to replace one upper level course.

 A partial list of elective classes is provided below.
+(Courses with an asterisk count toward the Digital Studies Certificate.)
 See the course descriptions in the current schedule of classes for additional choices.